zhorton34/vuejs-form/README.md

-### Contribute
+## Contribute

 PRs are welcomed to this project.
 If you want to improve the vuejs-form library, add functionality or improve the docs please feel free to submit a PR.

+### Code Of Conduct

+The Clean Code Studio code of conduct is derived from Laravel code of of conduct.
+Any violations of the code of conduct may be reported to Zachary Horton (zak@cleancode.studio)

+- Participants will be tolerant of opposing views.

+- Participants must ensure that their language and actions are free of personal attacks and disparaging personal remarks.

+- When interpreting the words and actions of others, participants should always assume good intentions.

+- Behavior that can be reasonably considered harassment will not be tolerated.

+### Security Vulnerabilities

+If you discover a security vulnerability within Clean Code Studio Packages Or Specifically within vuejs-form, please send an e-mail to Zachary Horton via zak@cleancode.studio.
+All security vulnerabilities will be promptly addressed.

-### License
+## License

 MIT © [Zachary Horton (Clean Code Studio)](https://www.youtube.com/channel/UCq0m4ebGqurYQLwD-1aYsvg)

-# Change Log
+## Change Log

 ---